shrayas/nexus5status-in/README.md

 * Chrome extension (?)
 * Make the current information store into a document store instead of a file (see `getDataViaCron.sh`)
 * Make the entire setup configuration based
+* Change the rendering to a template model